Beginnings of the Conflict

-Joseph Smith was in a neighboring county at the time, and when he heard of the actions the next day, everyone gathered to ride over and find out what had happened.
-He said, “From the best information, about one hundred and fifty Missourians warred against from six to twelve of our brethren, who fought like lions.
+Joseph Smith was in a neighboring county at the time, and when he heard of the actions the next day, several men gathered to ride over and find out what had happened.
+Joseph said, “From the best information, about one hundred and fifty Missourians warred against from six to twelve of our brethren, who fought like lions.
 Several Missourians had their skulls cracked.
 Blessed be the memory of those few brethren who contended so strenuously for their constitutional rights and religious freedom, against such an overwhelming force of desperadoes!”

 Mob Rule and the Danites

 In addition to all these stresses, the actions of the Danites, who took it upon themselves to purge and cleanse the Church of the unfaithful, heightened uneasiness.